The Ferguson Prize

 In light of Eugene Ferguson's noteworthy contributions to our understanding of visual thinking and visual display, nominations of works that demonstrate commitment to and achievement of nonverbal knowledge generation and transmission are especially encouraged.

 Works published in the four calendar years prior to the year of the award are eligible for consideration.
 Publication date shall be interpreted as the year in which the work to be considered first appeared (i.e., first edition, first issuance, first availability, first uploading to the World Wide Web, etc.)

 All works considered must be in English.

-Awarded biennially, the next Ferguson Prize will be awarded in 2013 (pictured at right, SHOT president Ron Kline with 2011 Ferguson Prize winners Pamela Long and David McGee--Alan Stahl, not pictured).
-The committee will not be accepting nominations until late 2012.
-When the nominating period is open, please send one copy of the nominated book to each of the committee members.
-The deadline for receipt of books is 1 April 2013.
+Awarded biennially, the next Ferguson Prize will be awarded in 2017 (pictured at right, SHOT president Ron Kline with 2011 Ferguson Prize winners Pamela Long and David McGee--Alan Stahl, not pictured).
+To submit a nomination, please send one copy of the nominated book to each of the committee members.
+The deadline for receipt of books is 1 April 2017.
 If you wish to nominate an item other than a book, please contact the committee chair for instructions on how to submit an official nominations letter.

-A brochure describing the Eugene S. Ferguson prize is also available.
-For more information, please contact the committee chair or Bernie Carlson, SHOT Secretary, 434.987.6230, email@example.com.
+For more information, please contact the committee chair or Jan Korsten, SHOT Secretary, SHOT.Secretariaat@tue.nl.

 The Papers of Thomas A. Edison (Johns Hopkins University Press)